 - Pricing - Set the price customers will pay for the product with additional options for sale pricing.

 - Stock - Add the number of units available.
 You can also set an Unlimited stock value.
-To prevent customers from buying more than one of any service product at a time, you can hide quantity drop-down menus in Checkout Settings.
+To prevent customers from buying more than one of any service product at a time, uncheck Let customers buy multiple service products in checkout settings.

-Note: If the Stock is one, the Quantity field won't appear on the product's item page.
+Note: If the Stock is one, the Quantity field won't appear on the product's details page.

 Note: Weight and dimensions aren't required.